mldunn/eleven/README.md

 ## Installation

-The project is a Single View App designed for the iPhone with no additional Frameworks or Cocoa Pods.
-To run, clone or download and open the ESContacts.xcodeproj file.
-When the program runs for the first time it will load a bundled JSON file of 10 contacts and add them to the CoreData store
+The project is a Single View App designed for the iPhone with no additional frameworks or CocoaPods.
+To run, clone or download, open the ESContacts.xcodeproj file and run the project.
+When the app runs for the first time it will load a bundled JSON file of 10 contacts and add them to the CoreData store.
 ## Architecture